csc-training/hip-programming/multi-gpu/03-mpi/README.md

 To compile, just load the required modules and type `make`.
 On Puhti, a HIP-aware MPI is available with:
 ```
-ml purge
-ml .unsupported
+ml openmpi/4.1.4-cuda
-ml gcc cuda openmpi hip
 ```
-For running, one should use two GPUs and two MPI tasks.
+For running, one should use two GPUs and two MPI processes.